thosgood/thosgood.github.io/_posts/2019-09-05-day-convolution-part-3.md

 $$(F*G)(c) = (F\otimes G)\otimes_{\mathcal{C}\times\mathcal{C}}\operatorname{Hom}_\mathcal{C}(-\otimes-).$$

 As I already mentioned in my [post about profunctors]({{ site.baseurl }}{% post_url 2019-07-14-cauchy-completion-and-profunctors %}), there is a notion of Cauchy completion for presheaves.
 Something that I often heard say is that the presheaf category _itself_ is the 'free cocompletion' of the original category.
-There are a bunch of ways of explaining what this means, but my favourite 'proof' is using Day convolution, the co-Yoneda lemma, and the fact that the Yoneda embedding $$よ\colon\mathcal{C}\to\widehat{\mathcal{C}}$$ is **monoidal**:
+There are a bunch of ways of explaining what this means, but my favourite 'proof' is using Day convolution and the co-Yoneda lemma, to show that the Yoneda embedding $$よ\colon\mathcal{C}\to\widehat{\mathcal{C}}$$ is **monoidal**:

 $$\begin{aligned}
     &\big( \operatorname{Hom}_\mathcal{C}(-,x)*\operatorname{Hom}_\mathcal{C}(-,x') \big)(c)\\